bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

 to request an exemption or policy change.
 Feel free to email Will Binns ([will@bitcoin.org](mailto:will@bitcoin.org)) if you have any questions.

+You should follow the guidelines of the [Wikipedia Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Trademarks) for trademark capitalization.
+For example, if you call your wallet **WEAKBOX wallet** it should be listed as **Weakbox wallet**.

 Wallets can be added by creating a Markdown file with a wallet name in a `_wallets` folder, like this: `_wallets/[wallet_name].md`.